 Joseph Atkinson’s design for the Foundation started with a single idea: “humanity above all.”
 In other words, in a complex world of multiple considerations, Mr. Atkinson believed people came first.
 Five principles anchor this idea and the Atkinson Foundation: a strong and united Canada, civic engagement, individual and civil liberties, the necessary role of government, and workers’ rights.
 Betsy Murray, Joseph and Elmina’s granddaughter and Chair of the Atkinson Board from 1994 to 2005, tells the Foundation’s story in brief here.

 From 1939 to 1945, Canada was at war.
-During this time of collective sacrifice and responsive public policy, Mr. Atkinson laid the groundwork for a significant philanthropic gift before his death in 1948.
+Mr. Atkinson laid the groundwork for a significant philanthropic gift during this time.
 He planned to turn the ownership of the Toronto Star over to his charitable foundation — “returning the paper to the people”, and dedicating future profits to social causes.

 They invested big in health and education like nurses’ training at George Brown College, a professional school for public administrators at Carleton University, and Atkinson College at York University for part-time students with full-time jobs.
 The first immigrant welcome centres and Stratford’s Shakespearean Festival benefited from trustees’ commitment to social services, arts and culture.
 They played their part in Toronto’s recovery from Hurricane Hazel and many other poverty relief efforts in the first decades.